7wingfly/autok8s/README.md

 There will be a separate set of scripts for those wanting to make use of the vSphere CPI and CSI drivers, and possibly in the future other drivers or hardware/environments as well.

-This project is very early days and only been tested on Ubuntu 20.04 running on VMware ESXi (without the CPI and CSI drivers) and Hyper-V. In future more testing will be performed to ensure it works as expected in other environment.
+This project is very early days and has only been tested on Ubuntu 20.04 running on VMware ESXi (without the CPI and CSI drivers) and Hyper-V. In future more testing will be performed to ensure it works as expected in other environment.
 If you do use this in a different environment, please let me know your findings and feel free to create pull requests if you discover any issues and find fixes for them.

 ## What Does This Do?